fhemsher/SVG-3d/README.md

 To run the application, in **localhost** select the index.htm file.

-You may then place rotating 3-D SVG geometric solid into your web page.
+You may then place rotating 3-D SVG geometric solids into your web page.

 DEMO: http://svg-3d.com/gitHubDemo.htm